tferrari92/automate-all-the-things/README.md

 <p title="Logos Banner" align="center"> <img  src="https://i.imgur.com/Jd0Jve8.png"> </p>

-## **Disclaimer**
+## Disclaimer

-Some things could have been further automatized but I prioritized the separation of concerns.<br>
+Some things could have been further automatized but I prioritized modularization and separation of concerns.<br>
-For example, the EKS cluster could have been deployed with ArgoCD installed in one go, but I wanted to have them separated so that each module is focused on it's specific task, increasing it's recyclability.
+For example, the EKS cluster could have been deployed with ArgoCD installed in one go, but I wanted to have them separated so that each module is focused on it's specific task, which makes them more recyclable.

 Let's begin...